Jill Carter-Hansen: Biography

 After graduation, Carter-Hansen exhibited in solo and group shows in Auckland and taught painting, drawing and design, as well as freelancing in photo-journalism.
 She also worked in design, designing posters and cards for environmental and peace organisations.

 In 1987 she moved to Sydney, Australia.
 She freelanced as a children's book illustrator and photographer and tutored at tertiary art institutes and universities.
 In 1990 she completed a certificate in animation and began creating short films.
 In 1996 she completed a master of fine arts degree at Western Sydney University.

 Carter-Hansen's work has attracted a number of nominations and awards.
-Her first children's book, The Elegant Elephant, was a finalist for the Lothian Unpublished Children's Fction Award.
+Her first children's book, The Elegant Elephant, was a finalist for the Lothian Unpublished Children's Fiction Award.
 In 2016 and 2018, her work won the Don Banks Short Fiction Award.